The portion of the home that is above ground.

 DIY is an acronym for “do it yourself,” referring to projects that can be installed without a professional.
 DIY levels are typically described as beginner to advanced, requiring varying ranges of tools and experience.

 Often used to describe the way Armstrong Flooring’s floors are known to withstand wear and tear, allowing them to look newer longer.

-A term that describes the way hardwood and laminate board edges and ends are cut.
+A term that describes the way edges and ends are finished.
 Edges and ends are typically described as square, micro, beveled, micro-beveled (eased), scraped and pillowed.

 EMBOSSED IN REGISTER (EIR)

 A manufacturing process that intensifies the depth, texture and realistic look of the floor by aligning the embossing with the printed design (what you see matches what you feel).
 This technique is used on Armstrong Flooring vinyl floor products.